mfsabbagh/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Functional Genomics of the Blood-Brain Barrier
+- Blood-Brain Barrier Functional Genomics
 - Neuropathology and Ophthalmic Pathology
 - Parasites of Genomes, Cells, and Humans